ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -empty | rev | cut -d/ -f 1 finds all empty files and directories in the current directory and all sub-directories lists all the files with a .gif decodes acrostics that use the first letter of each line.
+`103-the_biggest_fan` Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.